wildeng/scratchpaedia/README.md

 4. AASM state machine to manage post states
 5. Bootstrap styling

-Up to now it lacks internationalization ( coming soon ) and some more features (like editing from the show view).
+Up to now it lacks internationalization ( coming soon ).

 To install it: